 - Military Retirement And Disability Ratings Under Fifty Percent

 - Survivor Benefit Plan Coverage In Virginia Divorce

 From offices in Fairfax, Leesburg, Manassas and Fredericksburg, the experienced attorneys at Livesay & Myers, P.C. represent servicemembers and spouses across Northern Virginia.
 Be sure to read our client reviews, then examine the profiles of each of our military divorce lawyers to find the one who is the best fit for you.

 Spring Consultation Special.
-For a limited time, schedule an initial 1-hour consultation with one of our military divorce attorneys for just $150.
+For a limited time, schedule an initial 1-hour consultation with one of our military divorce attorneys for just $150 ($200 for our Fredericksburg office).
 Contact us today to take advantage of this discounted rate.